-Katherine Finchy will support student success utilizing strategies outlined in the school safety plan and Caught Being Good activities.
+Katherine Finchy students will be provided a positive, safe, and healthy learning environment.
+All staff will work with students on SEL supporting their mental health along with the importance of daily attendance Staff will support student success utilizing strategies outlined in the school safety plan and Caught Being Good activities.